Digital Transformation – A Reality Check Before Biting the Bullet

 Now a Fourth Industrial Revolution is building on the Third, the digital revolution that has been occurring since the middle of the last century.
 It is characterized by a fusion of technologies that is blurring the lines between the physical, digital, and biological spheres.”

 He makes a very important, pertinent point – “Neither technology nor the disruption that comes with it is an exogenous force over which humans have no control.
 All of us are responsible for guiding its evolution, in the decisions we make on a daily basis as citizens, consumers, and investors.”

 While Digital Transformation as a term is still misunderstood, today, digital transformation as a business imperative is widely agreed upon.
-What then is digital transformation in practice?
+What then is a digital transformation in practice?
 Is it an IT project?
 Or the introduction of a few cool tools in the company?
-Or the addition of a mobility driven customer relationship management (CRM) initiative to engage customers better?
+Or the addition of mobility is driven customer relationship management (CRM) initiative to engage customers better?

-As an organization if you are looking to embark on the digital transformation journey or trying to stay away from it, there are still a few myths around digital transformation that you need to steer clear of.
+As an organization, if you are looking to embark on the digital transformation journey or trying to stay away from it, there are still a few myths around digital transformation that you need to steer clear of.
 If you want to lead your organization through digital transformation, the first step is understanding the realities of digital transformation — rather than getting carried away by the hype.

 In this article we use excerpts from a few, prestigious industry reports/white papers to dispel a few myths.